 Rather than capturing more drama like this play at second base:

-Choosing an image for a blog post can be challenging, and it can sometimes be easier to have an image in mind as you’re writing, than trying to add one as an afterthought.
+Choosing blog images for posts can be challenging, and it can sometimes be easier to have an image in mind as you’re writing, than trying to add one as an afterthought.
 You don’t have to include pictures in your posts, but the effort can be worth the time.

 Most blogging software includes a way to upload images to your post from your computer.
 WordPress has a media library that you can use to add images to your posts: